Wednesday, January 28, 2026

 This of course complicates the etymology and history of the Bulgarian пич, since the fifth meaning the Bulgarian dictionary gives is that of "sprout, plant shoot", albeit only dialectally.
 Persian dictionaries give this word a secondary sense "turn, complication, intricacy" and this the main sense also given by Turkish dictionaries.
 The same dictionary also gives the sense "bastard" (in the purest Turkic as "veledi zina"), but only with a question mark, so possibly only because of Codex Cumanicus.
 And, as the entry in the Turkish dictionary points out, the sense "bastard" is not found in any Persian dictionaries.
 Redhouse's Ottoman Turkish dictionary, however, gives all three senses - "bastard", "sprout", and "complication" (and one derivation that sounds extra funny to me).

 This is the most likely source of the Bulgarian meaning, where the "shoot" sense was preserved only dialectally.
-Whence the Persian entry in Codex Cumanicus still remains a mystery, one that Jane, Lisbon and the rest of the CBI time probably can't help with.
+Whence the Persian entry in Codex Cumanicus still remains a mystery, one that Jane, Lisbon and the rest of the CBI team probably can't help with.